India is a huge country with great needs.

 Our children in India come from different backgrounds – some are orphans, others are children of HIV/AIDS-affected parents but are themselves negative, some are children of commercial sex workers and children of parents with leprosy and incurable diseases.
 These children receive love, care and attention in a safe & comfortable home.
 Their needs for food, clothing, medical treatment are met here.
 They also receive a formal education.

-With our India partner we’re caring for 100 children living in 1 home for girls and 2 boys homes.
+With our India partner we’re caring for around 60 children living in 1 home for girls and 2 boys homes.
 Their family homes are no longer a safe environment.

 A day in our junior boys home in India